6uhrmittag/KB/docs/blog/til/README.md

 - meditation and journaling helps, even when done sporadically
 - remote work isn't as easy as it sounds
     - it's easier with a fun job and fun coworkers
-- using Uber/caps to move isn't fun, but works
+- using Uber/caps to move(the household not the body) isn't fun, but works
 - buying half the stuff for double the cost increases the quality of life without extra cost
 - having strict routines doesn't make you a robot.
 It makes life much easier
-- I sometimes miss the StartUp community for their love of trying new things, sharing and positivity
+- I sometimes miss the StartUp community for their love of trying new things, knowledge sharing and their never ending positivity
 - I still don't really know how to connect with people
 - I love sharing ideas and learnings and I should do it more
 - I still look up to my mentors.
 More than ever